Table of Contents

 - Sear Chicken: Place chicken on a plate and season generously with kosher salt and ground black pepper.
 Bring an oven-safe dutch oven to medium-high heat.
 Add oil to pan; swirl to coat.
 Sear chicken skin-side down for 1-2 minutes, flip and let cook another 1-2 minutes (turning down heat, as-needed).
 Remove chicken from dutch oven, place on a plate and set aside.

-- Combine: Using the same Dutch Oven, return to medium high heat (add a little more ghee or olive oil, if needed) and add in garlic.
+- Combine: Using the same Dutch Oven, return to medium high heat (add a little more ghee or olive oil, if needed) and add in 1 tablespoon minced garlic.
 Move around pan constantly until fragrant, about 30 seconds.
 Add in yellow onion, red onion, carrots and celery.
 Sauté for 2-3 minutes.
-Add in mushrooms, peas, broth, lemon zest, lemon juice, soy sauce, worcestershire and kosher salt.
+Add in mushrooms, peas, 2 1/4 cups broth, 2 tablespoons soy sauce, 1 1/2 tablespoons lemon juice, 1 tablespoon lemon zest, 1/2 tablespoon worcestershire and 1/2 teaspoon kosher salt.
 Stir to combine.
-Pour in rice and Italian seasoning; stir to combine.
+Add the 1 1/3 cups rice and 2 teaspoons Italian seasoning; mix again.

 - Serve: Remove the cover, let sit for a few minutes, and then serve immediately!